chenuxian/Online-Chatroom/README.md

 4. If the chatroom has the message that you do not read yet, the chatroom's background color will change.

 # Database
-If you want to write your own website, you need change 4 lines in *config.php*
+If you want to write your own website, you need to change 4 lines in *config.php*
 <code>$host="";</code>
 <code>$db_username="";</code>
 <code>$password="";</code>